School of Nursing

 - Behavioral and Social Attributes: The applicant/nursing student must have the mental and emotional health to fully use her or his intellectual ability, exercise good judgment, and complete all responsibilities necessary to competently and efficiently engage in safe patient care and the practice of nursing.
 Applicants/nursing students must be able to develop mature, sensitive, and effective relationships with individuals, patients, families, community members and colleagues.
 To provide safe patient care applicants/nursing students must possess characteristics of adaptability, flexibility, and be able to function in the face of uncertainty and complex disorienting situations.
 The health care environment requires applicants/nursing students to be able tolerate physical and emotional stress and continue to function effectively and efficiently.
 She/he must have a high level of compassion for others, motivation to serve, integrity, consciousness of social values and at all times uphold the standards, ethics and values of professional nursing.
 Candidates and students must possess sufficient interpersonal skills to interact positively with individuals, families and communities from all strata of society, ethnic backgrounds and belief systems.

-Undergraduate students must maintain a minimum GPA of 2.50, and graduate students must maintain a minimum GPA of 3.00 to be in good academic standing.
+All undergraduate students must maintain a minimum cumulative GPA of 2.50; and all graduate and doctoral students must maintain a minimum cumulative GPA of 3.00 to be in good academic standing.
 Enrollment of all matriculated students requires registration for coursework in all semesters, unless a leave of absence has been granted or upon prior advisement from faculty.
-Students in all programs on a leave of absence will not have access to the curriculum, faculty support and technical support.
+Students in all programs on a leave of absence will not have access to email, the curriculum, faculty support and technical support.
 Undergraduate students must pass the theoretical portion of any course with a C+ (74%) or higher.
-Graduate students in the Master of Science and Advanced Certificate programs must pass the theoretical portion of any course with a grade of C (70%) or higher.
+Graduate students in the Master of Science and Advanced Certificate programs admitted prior to Summer 2021 must pass each required course with a grade of C (70%) or higher.
 Graduate students admitted to the Master of Science and Advanced Certificate programs in Summer 2021 and forward must pass all required courses with a grade of B (82%) or higher.
-Doctoral students must pass all program required courses with a grade of B or higher and maintain a cumulative GPA of 3.00 or higher.
+Doctoral students must pass all required courses with a grade of B (82%) or higher and maintain a minimum cumulative GPA of 3.00 or higher.
 Clinical performance is graded as Pass/Fail.